Texas Tech University

 Office: Maedgen Theatre 264

-A multi-faceted fine artist, she is a member of United Scenic Artists, Local 829, IATSE and serves as Co-Chair for Design Technology and Management for the Kennedy Center American College Theatre Festival, Region VI.
-She has achieved certification in Composite Drawing for Law Enforcement through Stuart Parks Forensics Associates and works as the Composite Sketch Artist for the Lubbock Police Department.
+A multi-faceted Fine Artist, she is a member of United Scenic Artists, Local 829, IATSE and serves as National Vice Chair for Design Technology and Management for the Kennedy Center American College Theatre Festival.
+Mallory is a certified Composite Sketch Artist for Law Enforcement through Stuart Parks Forensics Associates and works for the Lubbock Police Department on an as needed basis.

 Degrees Held